 Myth 2: Global mobility is about assigning employees from the home country

-Traditionally, global mobility strategies relied on transferring employees from the home office or from other assignment locations.
-Those assignments were often long term and had high costs, and high personal sacrifices for the employees.
-It’s becoming more popular for companies to hire local residents in the host country for some positions such as customer support, technical or sales roles, due to lower cost and rapid deployment.
+Traditionally, global mobility strategies relied on transferring employees from the home office or other assignment locations.
+Those assignments were often long term and had high costs and high personal sacrifices for the employees.
+It’s becoming more popular for companies to hire residents in the host country for some positions such as customer support, technical or sales roles, due to lower cost and rapid deployment.

 This method is also useful for setting up remote teams of skilled workers across multiple countries.